 5. Ask the patient to fixate on your eye and hold up a finger in one quadrant; ask how many fingers can be seen.

 Repeat in each quadrant, presenting 1, 2, or 5 fingers (3 or 4 is too difficult).
 This will identify areas where vision is better than hand movements.

-7. Test the midperipheral and central field with the red target.
-‘Tell me when you first see the red colour, rather than the pin, and tell me if it then disappears or the colour changes at any point.’
+7. Test the mid-peripheral and central field with the red target.
+‘Tell me when you first see the red color, rather than the pin, and tell me if it then disappears or the color changes at any point.’
 Move obliquely in each quadrant from periphery to fixation, equidistant between you and patient.
 Compare to your own monocular visual field.
 Look for scotomas.

 8. Consider comparing the blind spot size with your own using the red target.

 9. It is possible to ascertain the isopter to a small white target such as a 4 mm white hat pin.
 Failure to detect the white target indicates greater severity of loss than is revealed by the ‘red desaturation’ technique.
 Similarly, the white target can also be used to plot scotomas and the blind spot.

 11. If any defect is detected, draw fields and arrange formal testing.
 Document the left eye visual field on the left side of the page; the right visual field on the right side of the

 Optic nerve damage can result in loss of color saturation and poor color discrimination before significant acuity loss is present.
 This is very helpful in determining the likely cause of visual loss (i.e. refractive, lenticular, retinal, optic nerve, postchiasmal) and is usually tested with Ishihara plates.
 The procedure is as follows:

 1. Patients should wear reading correction if required.

 2. Cover one eye and ask patient to read through the book.
 Allow 2 or 3 seconds per plate only.